-No alternatives were considered other than as discussed above with respect to AEP-Ohio.
+No alternatives were considered and no comments or reply comments were received with respect to the two rules addressed in this BIA.
 The Ohio Revised Code grants the Commission the power and jurisdiction to supervise and regulate public utilities, including that such utilities furnish products and services in a manner that promotes protection, welfare, and safety of the public.
 Additionally, the Ohio Revised Code directs the Commission to adopt rules, with the approval of the governor, defining various foreseen types and levels of energy emergency conditions for critical shortages or interruptions in the supply of electric power, natural gas, coal, or individual petroleum fuels and specifying appropriate measures to be taken at each level or for each type of energy emergency as necessary to protect the public health or safety or prevent unnecessary or avoidable damage to property.
 Accordingly, the Commission adopted rules that it considers best suited to meet these goals.